getodk/docs/odk1-src/getting-started.rst

 ----------------------------------------------------------

 #.
 Open Collect on your Android device.
 #.
-Open the :guilabel:`⋮` menu and then select :menuselection:`General Settings`.
+Open server settings
-#.
-Select :guilabel:`Server`.
+   (:menuselection:`⋮ --> General Settings --> Server`).
 #.
-Edit the server settings to connect to your Aggregate instance or the demo server.
+Edit the server settings to connect to your Aggregate server or the demo server.
 #.
 Go back to the app home screen and select :guilabel:`Get Blank Form`, then select your form.